KayDes1gn/Responsive-Design-Winter-2025/week-6-notes.md

 ### Objectives

-- Create page layout template designs for single/multiple column page screens.
+#### Create page layout template designs for single/multiple column page screens.

 - **Determine column width so we can know what sizes to create responsive images at.**

-- Determine font sizes and styles:
+### Determine font sizes and styles

   - Display
   - Leader
   - Titles
   - Subtitles
   - Body

-- Define color palette:
+#### Define color palette

   - Main background color
   - Titles/subtitles color
   - Default body text color

+#### Encourage local participation and engagement

+  - Use photos of local plants
+  - Use photos of local animals
+  - Use photos of the JAC campus
+  - Use photos of Sainte-Anne-de-Bellevue

-### The 5 Ws
+### Answer the 5 Ws

 In any design, try to answer the "reader's need to know":